VishnuGShephertz/App42-Photo-Sharing/README.md

 5. Download the eclipse project from this repo and import it in the same.
 6. Open Constants.java in sample app and give the value of app42APIkey app42SecretKey that you have received in step 2 or 4
 7. [Download Face-book SDk] (https://github.com/facebook/facebook-android-sdk) and add it as a library project in your application
-8. You can also modify your FB_APP_ID isn Constants.java file.
+8. You can also modify your FB_APP_ID is in Constants.java file.
 9. Build and Run